eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/data_centric_architecture.rst

 usually seen as a single point of failure.

-In a data-centric architecture, your design focuses on the data each the application produces and decides to share rather than on the Interfaces' operations and the internal processing that produced them.
+In a data-centric architecture, your design focuses on the data each application produces and decides to share rather than on the Interfaces' operations and the internal processing that produced them.

 A data-centric architecture creates a decoupled system that focuses on